VIDA-NYU/domain-discovery-d4/README.md

 ## Domain Discovery Pipeline

-The D4 algorithm operates on a set of CSV or tab-delimited TSV files.
-All input files are expected within a single directory.
-D4 will consider all files in that directory with suffix `.csv`, `.csv.gz`, `.tsv`, or `.tsv.gz`.
-The first line in each file is expected to contain the column names.
+The D4 algorithm operates on a set of CSV files.
+All input files are currently expected within a single directory.
+D4 will consider all files in the directory with suffix `.csv`, `.csv.gz`, `.tsv`, or `.tsv.gz`.
+Files with suffix `.csv` or `.csv.gz` are expected to be comma-separated files.
+Files with suffix `.tsv` or `.tsv.gz` are expected to be tab-delimited files.
+The first line in each file is expected to contain the column header.
 The `D4.jar` file supports nine different commands:

 ```
 $> java -jar /home/user/lib/D4.jar --help